-A technical training school that also offered English and Japanese classes held a branch in Metro City.
+A technical training school that offered English and Japanese classes held a branch in Metro City.
 The school had gone bust, I was told.
 But even then, it was a dodgy educational center at best.
-Beggars can’t be choosers, however.
+Beggars couldn’t be choosers, however.
 Gigs for non-Mandarin speakers were hard to come by even in this cosmopolitan city.
 Language barrier narrowed down my job options to almost zilch.
 All told, only telemarketing for expats and teaching EFL (English as a Foreign Language) were up for grabs.
 I crashed and burned from the mind-numbing monotony of the former and found a eureka career in the latter.

 Despite these undeniable roadblocks, I did not lack in supporters, cheerleading me in my job hunt.
 Jimmy Shi, a friend of Alpha, stepped up to look for a language center that would take me in.
 He was a student in a university near Metro City, which he passed through almost daily.
-He took me to the technical training school in the mall to submit my application, insisting that I see the administrator right away.
+He took me to the technical training school to submit my application, insisting that I saw the administrator right away.
 With youthful charm and resolve, he convinced the receptionist how criminal it would be to let my resumé languish in active file.
 I emerged from that crystal ball with a teaching job.

-I eventually went back to my country to earn paper credentials in education and became a lecturer in a university that goes with the tag line, “The future begins here.”
+I eventually went back to my country to earn paper credentials in education and became a lecturer in a university that went with the tag line, “The future begins here.”
 Mine began a decade before in Shanghai, in a globe of glass.
 I saw my future in that crystal ball, a landmark in my life that I came to revisit.
 From Xujiahui to Lujiazui, I had looked up the skyscrapers of Shanghai in my search for a dream job – only to find myself.

-Writer Alice Sebold took the words out of my mouth:
+One of my favorite quotes took the words out of my mouth:

-It’s very weird to succeed at 39 years old and realize that in the midst of your failure, you were slowly building the life that you always wanted anyway.
+It’s very weird to succeed at 39 years old and realize that in the midst of your failure, you were slowly building the life that you always wanted anyway.Alice Sebold